dmmarodin/Skinned-UI/README.md

 - Tab panel
 - Badges
 - Modals with controls
-- Toast notifications
+- Promise based API for toast notifications.

 ## Roadmap

 - Documentation and examples for each component.
 - Masking and validation for different input types.
 - Radio buttons.
-- Promise-based API for toast control.

 ## Usage